Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I run items such as small plastic storage baskets or bins, refrigerator door bins, cutlery trays and ceramic crocks used to hold cooking utensils through the dishwasher.

 Consider using gel dishwasher detergent or gel-pacs in your dishwasher.
 They aren't as abrasive as the powder detergents are.
-They will get the job done without leaving scratches on your dishes.

 Knowing whether or not the dishes in the dishwasher are clean can be a problem in some households.
 Make a clean or dirty dishwasher indicator to help alleviate this potential issue.